[vc_row][vc_column][vc_column_text]So what is codesign, other than the buzzword everyone is using? And how exactly does codesign fit into engagement?

+Picture this.
 You’re designing a new transport solution.
-Everyone knows we need to it, but no one agrees how to achieve it.
+Everyone knows we need to do it, but no one agrees on the best way to achieve it.

 Everyone is frustrated.
 But no one knows how to move beyond the stalemate.

 You used to think you had a solution, but the more you promote it, the less support it’s getting.

 This is exactly the time you need to Codesign.

 Codesign (or participatory design) is NOT just your stock standard community or stakeholder engagement.
 It’s a set of behaviours, a set process of steps, and a set of clear deliverables.
 It relies on co-designing (and defining) the problem as well as the solution.

 In our work, co-designing engagement strategies has led to incredible breakthroughs like:

 - Saving $20million in annual costs for a single process, which was redesigned by the different users

 - Agreeing to a new funding model for an industry sector, overturning a decades-old model that was unsustainable